 So, all of us should be aware that there are serious problems that can occur in fentanyl users if standard treatments of opioid use disorder are used without being aware of the special issues in treating opioid use disorder when fentanyl or a fentanyl analog are involved.

 For an explanation of how the treatment of fentanyl opioid disorder differs from addiction to other opioids, please see the following article on this website:

-Simple and Practical Medical Education thanks Jonathan Beatty MD for peer-reviewing and approving this article (in July 2022).
+Simple and Practical Medical Education thanks (alphabetically) Jonathan Beatty MD, and Marina Goldman, MD, for peer-reviewing and approving this article (in July and August 2022).

 Dr. Beatty is a board-certified addiction psychiatrist in Philadelphia, Pennsylvania, who has extensive clinical experience in treating patients with substance use disorders.
 His clinical practice website is https://wavetreatmentcenters.com.